morel-g/generative-models/Readme.md

 [Diffusion models for reinforcement learning](https://arxiv.org/abs/2205.09991) is a trajectory-level diffusion probabilistic model that enables effective, flexible trajectory optimization by generating globally coherent plans through iterative denoising, demonstrating significant advantages in long-horizon decision-making and adaptability in various control settings.

-The trajectories of the model are shown here on some 2d mazes
+Below are examples of some trajectories on 2d mazes examples

  <div align="center">